Last updated August 18th, 2023.

 Cambodia managed this while achieving GDP growth beyond 7% per year on average as well.

-A chart showing Cambodia’s GDP growth over the past decade.
-Like other frontier markets, the nation has largely been immune to global economic turmoil.
+A chart showing Cambodia’s GDP growth rate over the past decade.
+The nation has largely been immune to global economic turmoil while sustaining annual growth above 7%.

 Obviously, there isn’t such thing as a “recession-proof economy”.
 Every country has problems while each investment has its risks.